 (Now, for the sake of time and my sanity, I’m bypassing most of the 90s.
 Too many smaller appearances to account for.)

-After the events of Gotham Central sees Renee’s story continue in the pages of 52, a weekly series published in 2007.
+After the events of Gotham Central sees Renee’s story continues in the maxi-series 52, a weekly series published from 2006-2007.
 At this point, Daria has walked out and Renee is an alcoholic ex-cop who can barely function.

 As Renee’s arc in 52 continues, she and Charlie discover that Kate is to be sacrificed by Intergang.
 They return from their travels to Gotham to help protect Kate and try to help Charlie with his recent lung cancer diagnosis.

 As Charlie’s condition deteriorates, his mind begins to slip away, leaving Renee to have no other choice but accept Kate’s help in caring for Charlie and hunting for Intergang on her own.
 To save Charlie’s life, Renee leaves Gotham to take Charlie to Nanda Parbat.

 She ultimately fails to save him and returns to Gotham broken, but when she and Nightwing discover Kate has been kidnapped by Intergang, she then assumes the role of The Question to save her.

 Renee becomes The Question

 After 52, Renee is the main character in Crime Bible: Five Lessons of Blood.
 She pursues the Crime Bible—even fighting Batwoman for it—and attempts to withstand its efforts to convert her to their cause.

 In 2008 she appears in Final Crisis: Revelations.
 She tries to stop the Religion of Crimes from obtaining a magical weapon but is confronted by The Spectre, who happens to be a haunting figure from her past.
 After this, she must aid in the fight against The Spectre and The Anti-Life Equation.